negiutsav9/ImageGenerator-GANandDiffusion/README.md

 ## Image Generation using Denoising Diffusion

-The method of Denoising Di usion involves two Markov chain processes taking place simultaneously.
+The method of Denoising Diffusion involves two Markov chain processes taking place simultaneously.
 One process called Di usion takes place by injecting Gaussian noise into a training image at each timestep until the image data gets substituted with an isotropic Gaussian noise.
 Another process called Denoising takes place by removing Gaussian noise from a sample of isotropic Gaussian noise at each timestep until the sample gets converted into a recognizable image.
-During these processes, a denoising neural network is trained to remove the same amount of noise which was added during the di usion for the same timestep transition.
+During these processes, a denoising neural network is trained to remove the same amount of noise which was added during the diffusion for the same timestep transition.

 For this assignment, pre-trained weights are added to the Unet model to generate images due to